-The Faraday Institution will be launching new projects in the following areas of battery research in the autumn of 2019:
+The Faraday Institution launched new projects in the following areas of battery research in the autumn of 2019:

 --Next generation lithium-ion cathode materials

 --Next generation sodium-ion batteries